andrewprograms/gpu_xml_parser/README.md

 3. Install Dask cuDF
 Follow the installation instructions available in the Dask cuDF documentation.

-Note: This project does not provide support for installation or configuration issues for your specific graphics card.
+*Note*: This project does not provide support for installation or configuration issues for your specific graphics card.
 Please consult the respective documentation for help with any problems.

 # Getting Started
 Usage